 - What are 5-7 standards that we can rank for, such as years of experience, an educational degree or culture fit?

-- Did the candidate's application show they've familiarized themselves with our company?
+- Did the candidate's application show that they've familiarized themselves with our company?

 If you get this far and still need to narrow down your pool to 5-10 interviewees, create a custom screening step that suits the role.
 Maybe that’s a portfolio review, a hiring seminar or a pre-recorded video screen.
 To find the right fit for the position and your company, you need to get a good sense of who each candidate is as they enter the interview phase.